 Born in 1974 in Hollywood, California, Tristan Eaton is known for his vibrantly colored and large scale murals in cities all over the world such as New York, Shanghai and Paris.
 Honoring the legacy of the graffiti movement, Eaton uses the medium of free hand aerosol paint to create his murals.
-Outside of street art, the artist is considered one of the artistic designer toy movements, a space which is dominated today by artists such as Kaws.
+Outside of street art, the artist is considered to be a part of the artistic designer toy movement, a space which is dominated today by artists such as Kaws.

 Eaton has done a number of collaborations with brands such as Nike and some of Eaton’s work can be seen exhibited in the permanent collection of the Museum of Modern Art in New York City, which is without doubt one of the best American art museums to put on your bucket list!